 Indigenous Leadership Academy

-Grounded in culturally responsive approaches, ILA honors traditional leadership values while preparing participants to meet the complex challenges facing Tribal Nations today.
-The program centers on community-driven learning, dialogue, and relationship-building that empowers emerging leaders to lead with integrity, accountability and cultural strength.
+Rooted in culturally responsive approaches, ILA honors traditional leadership values while preparing participants to navigate the complex challenges facing Tribal Nations today.
+The program centers community-driven learning, dialogue, and relationship-building—empowering emerging leaders to lead with integrity, accountability, and cultural strength.

 • Representing 94 Tribal Nations